xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SPELLING   Checks the spelling of words in the current selection
+SPELLING&nbsp;&nbsp;&nbsp;Checks the spelling of words in the current selection

 Return to [top](#Q)